unKNOWN-G/Projects/Whatsapp_Messenger/README.txt

 	9	26-01-2021		Made Code Modular and made it made it in a such a way to cutomoze what sould be sent(text,audio,media) 10	29-01-2021		Added a Method to Create New Group

+Advanceents that should be made ¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯
+1) Make the functions importable to other files.
+This copy pasting / Editing the original Script always is not suggested

 Advancements that can be made ¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯
 1) Whatsapp linked Google Search Bot, Youtube video link sender